adikabintang/kolor-di-dinding/networking/mpls.md

 ### MPLS LDP

 Sources:

 - https://networklessons.com/mpls/mpls-ldp-label-distribution-protocol
 - https://networkengineering.stackexchange.com/questions/38588/rib-vs-fib-differences
 - http://resources.intenseschool.com/mpls-ldp-lib-and-lfib/

 LDP is a protocol for generating and exchanging MPLS labels.
-LDP is used to build and maintain LSP database, LDP relies on IGP to distribute the labels to neighboring MPLS routers.
+LDP is used to build and maintain LSP database, LDP relies on L3 routing protocol (IGP or BGP) to distribute the labels to neighboring MPLS routers.
+Why?
+Because each switches must be fully meshed to distribute the labels.

 As an analogy, MPLS LDP builds the forwarding table like other routing protocols (OSPF, BGP, RIP, etc) do.

 Routing protocols, like OSPF, BGP, and so on, is used to exchange prefix and other metrics.
 These are then calculated for the best path and then the routing table is saved into Routing Information Base (RIB).
 Use `show ip route` to see RIB.
 RIB is part of the *control plane*.
 The information from RIB is used to build the Forwarding Information Base (FIB), which is the table that says "the traffic egress towards IP address X should go through interface ethX".
 Router forwards packet using FIB.
 FIB is part of the *forwarding plane*.